 The fishing industry

 The main industry of the Faroe Islands is the fishing industry which can be seen by the fact that the fishing industry accounts for more that 99% of the goods exported from the Faroe Islands.
 Another statistic that reveals this is that 25% of the GDP of the Faroes comes for this industry.
-We divide the fishing industry into ocean fishing, fish processing and fish farming.
+They divide the fishing industry into ocean fishing, fish processing and fish farming.

 This industry has a long history in the Faroe Islands stemming from the 19th century and the fishing fleet today consists of about 189 vessels with a total tonnage of 68,500 GRT (2002).
 They range from small wooden coastal vessels to sophisticated factory trawlers.
 These vessels mostly fish around the Faroes, but about 40% of the fish that the Faroese export comes from international or foreign waters.